irebernardidev/Footwear-Fusion/README.md

 Currently, the product model lacks a stock field, assuming external logistic management.
 Adding stock management functionality, where product availability is tracked and displayed, would be a significant improvement.
 Alert systems for low stock and automatic removal of out-of-stock items from the website are planned for implementation.
 4. Introducing 'Load More Products' Functionality:
 To enhance user experience, it is proposed to initially load a limited number of products, with the option for users to view more by clicking a 'Load More' button.
 This would expedite initial page loading.
 While attempts were made to introduce this feature using AJAX, challenges with integrating filters and other functionalities led to its postponement to the next development phase.

+## **Testing**
+I have performed thorough testing of the website to ensure its functionality and compatibility with various browsers and devices.
+Additionally, I have conducted user research and conducted usability tests to identify areas for improvement and optimize the user experience.
+The complete documentation of these tests is available for review [here]().

 ## **Issues and Bugs**
 ### **Resolved Issues**